 Additional services are available.
-Please visit or call DSS for information.
+Please visit or call the DRC for information.

 In order to use UCA accessible parking spaces, you must have a permit.
 Please presents Disabled Persons Access to Parking form issued by the state of Arkansas, to the UCA Police Department.
 The location of the University Police and accessible parking spaces are indicated within this brochure.